Nutrition and Dietetics

 An analysis of U.S. public policy processes in relation to food and nutrition, with emphasis on the role of the nutrition professional in influencing the public policy process and advocating for food policies.
 3 graduate credit hours.
 Prerequisite: Admission to the program.
 On demand.

-This course explores to the interactions between genomics, genetics and nutrition.
-The course identifies possible roles of the nutrition professional in reducing client risk for developing nutrition-modifiable diseases.
-Prerequisites: Undergraduate courses in biochemistry and in physiology.
+This course explores to the interactions between nutritional factors, genomics, and health.
+The course also explores the potential roles of the nutrition professional in developing personalize dietary prescriptions to optimize health, reduce disease risk, or improve management of chronic disease.
+Prerequisites: Undergraduate courses in biochemistry or advanced nutrition and human physiology.
+On demand.

 N&D 555.
 Small Grant Proposal Development.
 1 Credit.